RetroDECK/ES-DE/USERGUIDE.md

 ## Basic steps to get ES-DE up and running

-If you just want to get started as quickly as possible, just follow these steps:
+If you just want to get started as quickly as possible, simply follow these steps:

 1) Install ES-DE
 2) Install and configure [RetroArch](https://www.retroarch.com)